Kendall Jenner Goes Braless Under Red Cardigan After NYC Date Night With Ben Simmons

 Paparazzi snapped photos of Kendall leaving The Mercer in Manhattan’s Soho neighborhood on Valentine’s Day, as they did the night before when she headed out on a romantic dinner date with her boyfriend, NBA star Ben Simmons.

-According to People Magazine, Kendall Jenner and Ben Simmons were seen celebrating Valentine’s Day a bit early when they headed to NYC hot spot, Zuma, on Wednesday night.
+According to People Magazine, Kendall Jenner and Ben Simmons were seen celebrating Valentine’s Day a bit early when they headed to NYC hot spot Zuma on Wednesday night.

-The couple, who have stayed mostly quiet about their relationship thus far, were seen showing off some rare PDA as Jenner wore a pair of jeans, a graphic shirt, white sneakers, and a black leather coat.
+The couple, who have stayed mostly quiet about their relationship thus far, were seen showing off some rare PDA, as Jenner wore a pair of jeans, a graphic shirt, white sneakers, and a black leather coat.
 She had her hair parted down the middle and styled in straight strands, which fell over her shoulders.

 Meanwhile, Simmons donned a pair of black distressed pants, a dark crew neck sweatshirt, and black sneakers, topping off his look by sporting two thick chains around his neck.

-As previously reported by the Inquisitr, Jenner and Simmons’ relationship may be progressing, but the couple are allegedly taking it day by day, and not thinking about the future.
+As previously reported by the Inquisitr, Jenner and Simmons’ relationship may be progressing, but the couple are allegedly taking it day-by-day, and not thinking about the future.

 “Ben and Kendall are definitely not thinking about marriage or kids or anything super serious and forever.
 They see each other occasionally based on their schedules and they have a lot of fun but they are not looking to make it a serious relationship,” an insider told Hollywood Life.